StanleyKinnokChan/DBT-kimball-data-modelling/README.md

 **Noted that:**
-- THe project is just for demostrating the process of modelling the data.
+- The project is just for demostrating the process of modelling the data.
 However, in real life the modelling method depends on the real needs.
-For example, this olympic data contains the historical event, which may not requires a SCD type II capture.
+For example, this olympic data contains the historical event, which may not require a SCD type II dimention capture.

 <br/><br/>
 # Content